mar-kan/semantics_check_for_minijava/README.md

 There are 2 visitors:

-    The first one stores all the classes, methods and variables that are encountered in the classes created in package Symbols.
+    The first one stores all the classes, methods and variables that are encountered in the classes created in package symbols.
 It also evaluates all declarations.
 For convenience, the scope is passed as a second argument of the visitors, to know where to store anything.

     The second one evaluates all the expressions of the program inputed.
 For convenience, most visitor functions about